benthicmaw/Dalaran/README.md

-# Dalaran
+# dalaran

 [![Build Status](https://travis-ci.org/kajchang/Dalaran.svg?branch=master)](https://travis-ci.org/kajchang/Dalaran)

-Basic Lexer and Parser for Hearthstone Simulations.
+Lightweight library for parsing Hearthstone cards using Pyleri.

-Effectively, this project aims to provide a tool that can "read" Hearthstone cards and generate playable versions of them from their text.
+This library aims to provide a tool that can "read" Hearthstone cards and generate playable versions of them from their text.

-In it's current state, the lexer is able to lex cards from the Basic Set or cards that have the same vocabulary.
+In it's current state, the grammar parser still has a limited vocabulary.
 It can parse minions's abilities and basic spell actions and targeting a into a form usable in [fireplace](https://github.com/jleclanche/fireplace), a Python implementation of Hearthstone.

 ## Installation